 - What steps you have taken so far to prevent further loss or repair damage Information regarding police or fire department involvement

-- Your adjuster will advise which forms need to be completed, as well as important timelines
+For property claims, your adjuster will advise which forms need to be completed, as well as important timelines.

 Assess the damage